KaWis17/Filmder/README.md

     * Usability - As the system is easy to handle and navigates in the most expected way with no delays.
 6. Other requirements

+## Key Design Components
+Matching films to user

+The first part of movie proposal is to decide whether to pick title based on user preferences or something based on recent trends.
+This decision is being taken randomly with given probabilities.
+Option based on trends means picking one of the movies in top of leaderboard independently form user's taste.
+It prevents the overfitting of the model.
+The other option picks movie genre based on score system.

+Genre score system:

+Score system is being determined on the onboarding operation explained below and user's responses to previous proposals.
+All film categories receive a certain weight, which should reflect the user's interest in this category (proposed weights: 1, 2, 3).
+Then, a film category is drawn, and the probability of drawing a given category is equal to the category weight divided by the sum of the weights of all categories.

+The weights may change depending on the user's likes.
+When a user likes 3 videos in a row from a given category, the weight of that category increases by 1 (if it was not the maximum weight).
+Similarly, when a user dislikes three videos in a row from a given category, the weight decreases by 1 (if it was not the minimum weight).

+This score system allows to adapt to the user's preferences in a short time.
+A user can change the frequency of a given category after just 3 movies, even if they had a bad attitude towards such films before.

+After selecting a category, the algorithm selects a movie (to be determined whether it is completely random, the newest, etc.)

+Initial Preference Learning:

+After creation of account, user is being given a certain amount of film suggestions.
+Suggestions are picked randomly, but there is a maximum number of suggestions with the given genre of motion picture.
+In this stage the number of points (positive or negative) given to genre if user likes/dislikes film of this genre is increased to make algorithm learn users tastes faster.

+This “onboarding” sequence serves also as a walkthrough which explains how to use the application.
+First few films suggestions are displayed with additional popups containing explanation of how users interface works.

 ## Appendices

 ### Revision history